Kirosci/Project-Recon/readme.md

 ## Usage:

-### Incase you already found subdomains you do not need to find it again, you can remove **-sub** argument:
-`python3 main.py -f domains.txt -tkovr -urls -xss -ssrf https://burpcollaborator.link`

-#### NOTE: Like above example you can exclude and include arguments accordingly.
+#### NOTE: You can use this tool to do tasks one at a time,
+Example:
+> Incase you only need to find subdomains then use, `python3 main.py -f domain.txt -sub`
+> Now you need urls only no worries, just use `python3 main.py -f domains.txt -urls` you don't need to specify -sub flag again.
+It will use the lastly found subdomains.

 ### Update (-update):
 You can update your script to latest version.
 Example: `python3 main.py -update`

 ### All (-all):
 `python3 main.py -f domains.txt -all https://burpcollaborator.link`